ApeWorX/ape/docs/userguides/plugins.md

 Once you have finished implementing and registering your API classes, they will now be part of `ape`.
 For example, if you implemented the `AccountAPI`, you can now use accounts created from this plugin.
-The top-level `ape` manager classes are indifferent about the plugin their sources originated from.
+The top-level `ape` manager classes are indifferent about the source of the plugin.

 ```python
 from ape import accounts